-Sempra Energy has entered into a severance pay agreement with each of the executive officers of the Sempra Utilities providing for the payment of benefits in the event Sempra Energy or its subsidiaries terminates the executive's employment (other than for cause, death or disability) or the executive terminates his or her employment for good reason.
-Each agreement is for an initial term of three years and subject to automatic one year extensions on each anniversary of the effective date (commencing with the second anniversary) unless Sempra Energy or the executive elects not to extend the term.
+Sempra Energy has a severance pay agreement with each of the executive officers of the Sempra utilities providing for the payment of benefits in the event Sempra Energy or its subsidiaries terminates the executive's employment (other than for cause, death or disability) or the executive terminates his or her employment for good reason.
+Each agreement is for a remaining term of two years, subject to automatic annual extensions for an additional year unless Sempra Energy or the executive elects not to extend the term.